Fiscal Assistant Secretary of the Treasury

+The Fiscal Assistant Secretary of the Treasury is the highest-ranking career official in the United States Department of the Treasury.

+History

 According to statute, the Fiscal Assistant Secretary is appointed by the United States Secretary of the Treasury.
-The Fiscal Assistant Secretary is the highest ranking career official in the Department of the Treasury.
 The Fiscal Service, which the Fiscal Assistant Secretary heads, includes the Bureau of Government Financial Operations (which since 1984 has been known as the Financial Management Service and the Bureau of the Public Debt.

 The Fiscal Assistant Secretary is responsible for the following principal functions: